nvmax/FluxComfyDiscordbot/readme.md

 	 * /remove_banned_word - removes specified word
 	 * /unban_user "discord id"
 	 * /whybanned "discord id" - gives reason why this person was banned and the prompt they tried to use.
    * /reboot - reboots the bot, this is useful if you are having issues with the bot and need to restart it.
+   * /lorainfo - displays the loras and links to their respective civitai or huggingface page.

 #### Update: The banned words was pretty harsh, 1 use and banned no warnings.
   * implemented a warning system, 2 warnings 3rd time banned.